-The setting is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+Burstow Primary School is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.
 Children also rarely self-report CSE so staff must be particularly vigilant to potential indicators of risk.

-The setting includes the risks of sexual exploitation in the PSHE and RSE curriculum.
+Burstow Primary School includes the risks of sexual exploitation in the PSHE and RSE curriculum.